HumanSignal/label-studio/cf/README.md

 # Infrastructure on AWS

-This folder contains a set of scripts and template to deploy Label Studio Community Edition to AWS.
+This folder contains a set of scripts and templates to deploy Salmon Vision (based on Label Studio Community Edition) to AWS.

 ## Folder structure